 If you have questions or would like more information, please contact your medical plan provider.
-See page 44 for contact information.

 Women's Health and Cancer Rights Act Notice

 If you have had or are going to have a mastectomy, you may be entitled to certain benefits under the Women's Health and Cancer Rights Act of 1998 (WHCRA).
 For individuals receiving mastectomy-related benefits, coverage will be provided in a manner determined in consultation with the attending physician and the patient for: